 Build confidence by connecting with your own wellness journey.

-Crook suggests trying to find inspiration and motivation from other people’s stories.
+Bush suggests trying to find inspiration and motivation from other people’s stories instead.
 Everyone has their own story, and chances are that person you’re comparing yourself to once faced similar challenges to the ones you might be experiencing now.

 “We can build our own confidence by understanding that all of us are climbing the same mountain, and that while we might be at different levels, we encounter similar challenges and opportunities along the way.”